blake-cromar/code_demo/README.md

 ![Python version](https://img.shields.io/badge/python-3.9.6-blue)

 # Code Demo
 The purpose of this repo is to showcase Blake Cromar's skills as a software developer.
 Generally, this will be used for job interviews.
+Currently, there is only one demo.
+In this demo the code calculates the standard deviation of an array of data.

 ## Table of Contents
 - Contributing